 The Pastoral Center also sponsors a 403(b) Plan that covers substantially all employees who have attained 1,000 hours of service annually and are age 21 or older.
-Effective January 1, 2016, the Pastoral Center employer matching contribution was made to the 403(b) Plan.
-This contribution was formerly made to the Lay Pension Plan.
-The matching contribution is equal to 100% of elective employee salary deferrals into the 403(b) Plan capped at 2% of employee compensation.
-Retirement plan expense associated with the 403(b) Plan was \$410,000 and \$200,000 for the years ended June 30, 2017 and 2016, respectively.
+The Pastoral Center employer matching contribution is equal to 100% of elective employee salary deferrals into the 403(b) Plan capped at 2% of employee compensation.
+Retirement plan expense associated with the 403(b) Plan was approximately \$484,000 and \$410,000 for the years ended June 30, 2018 and 2017, respectively.